smkhalsa/project/README.md

 ### Set up continuous integration

+We are using Travis Ci.
+For this report there is no automated deployment.
+However, npm test is run on Travis Ci every time a pull request is submitted and when a pull request is merged into the master branch.
+After you fork a copy of this repo, you will need to setup your own Travis account.

 ## Testing

 We've installed a number of testing suites for you to use as you wish.
 These include: